 Randy began performing professionally in Los Angeles in 1987.
 He had moved there to pursue an acting career (which he did, appearing on numerous sit-coms, dramas, commercials, and equity-waiver theatre stages) and took up folk singing on the side.
 He recorded and performed solo and subsequently with his band "i" which was made up of Randy, Brian Schey on bass, Sherri Solinger on drums, and Byron Thames on piano and organ.
 The band's diminutive moniker got it left off of billboards from The Roxy to The Troubadour to The Whiskey A-Go-Go.
 Kaplan often cavorted, frolicked, and/or performed with fellow L.A. songwriters of the time Dan Bern, Eleni Mandell, Andras Jones, Stephanie Naifeh, Julia Albert, Stuart Pearson, Danny Peck, Fran Banish, Kevin Ray, Danielle Harrison, Chuck E. Weiss, Steve Isaacs, Darlene "The Raven" Sovran, and others.
 Randy left Los Angeles in 1993 and spent time in New Orleans where he first met and performed with Mike West, Myshkin, and Gina Forsyth.
 In 1994 Randy moved to the East Village in New York city and continued recording demos, playing at Sin-e, The Living Room, and The Sidewalk Cafe (and occasionally touring), appearing on bills with the likes of Lach, Jeff "Lighting" Lewis, Major Matt Mason USA, Andrew Vladeck, Shawn Mullins, Cheryl Wheeler, and his West Coast and Deep South gangs.

 After a few years of drifting back and forth between California and New York, Kaplan's Kansas stint began.
 He lived in Lawrence, Kansas from 1999 until 2001 when he moved back to Long Island.
 In 2003 Randy found a dog, Virginia Halfwolf, on the Long Island Expressway and settled in Brooklyn, New York.
 It was there that he fell into the kids' music racket.
 In 2008 Randy gave up his Park Slope apartment and vagabonded around the US, staying mostly in Los Angeles, California (on the floor of his famed anarchivist Scotch Burnside); Lyons, Colorado (with Gyspy Jazzers Brian Schey & Erin Humphrey); and New York City & Long Island with family & friends.
 After a 4,000 mile two-week drive from New York to California via Florida in December of 2008 Randy began searching for a place to live in Los Angeles.
 In February of aught-nine he succeeded and moved to LA's Koreatown.
-This past year, Randy married Julie May of the Michigan Mays, had a baby boy (Ryland Steven), and moved to the Carthay Square neighborhood of Los Angeles with his fledgling family!
+In 2011, Randy married Julie May of the Michigan Mays, had a baby boy (Ryland Steven), and moved to the Carthay Square neighborhood of Los Angeles with his fledgling family!